klickyfan/new-project-template/README.md

 # New Project Template

-This project contains all the files that any open source LevelUp project should have.
+This project contains all the files that any open source LevelUp/Grubhub project should have.

-See (link to doc we are writing) for more information about how to release a new open source LevelUp project.
+[See this document](https://docs.google.com/document/d/1Asabrw9rv08w-dPYwjEZ2jesz_R34w6_DgYk5zFfEXM/edit#) for more information about how to release a new open source LevelUp project.

 This template uses the Apache license, as that is LevelUp's default.